pymc-devs/pytensor/doc/extending/graph_rewriting.rst

 a rewrite's matching and replacement are non-trivial*, so we will briefly explain them in the following.

-Aesara's unification and reification tools are provided by the `logical-unification <https://github.com/pythological/unification>`_ package.
+Pytensor's unification and reification tools are provided by the `logical-unification <https://github.com/pythological/unification>`_ package.
 The basic tools are :func:`unify`, :func:`reify`, and :class:`var`.
 The class :class:`var`
 construct *logic variables*, which represent the elements to be unified/matched, :func:`unify`